 Elizabeth has been farming for most of her life and hand-making her cheeses since 2005.
 She studied cheese-making both in Ireland and in Haute Savoie in France.

-Elizabeth began by selling her cheeses locally at The Carlow Farmer’s market and has built up a loyal following over a few short years.
-An identical path for Vincenzo.
-Direct interaction between farmer and consumer is something they truly believe in and is central to their business ethic.
+Elizabeth began by selling her cheeses locally at The Carlow Farmer’s Market and has built up a loyal following over a few short years.
+Direct interaction between farmer and consumer is something Elizabeth truly believes in and is central to her business ethic.

 Elizabeth’s cheeses are made with both pasteurised and raw milk.
 Her popular Edam style, washed curd cheese is made with pasteurised cow’s milk and has a regular following.
 Her sheep’s cheese is made with raw milk and has won best-in-category in the British Cheese Awards (Gold 2014, & Bronze 2013) and her new Goat’s cheese (Tomme style) made with raw milk.
 Sheep milk yoghurt and pasteurized goat milk are also available.